starkers/ggg/README.md

 # Configure

-on first run, **ggg** creates a config file called `~/.config/ggg.toml`
+On first run, **ggg** automatically creates a config file called `~/.config/ggg.toml`.

-you can update settings such as your base path for git cloneing there
+You can update settings (such as your base path) in the config file.

+# Extending

+If you have any feature requests, ideas for improvements please feel free to raise a PR or Issue.

+# License
+Apache-2.0